bm2ilabs/s3-backblaze-github-action/README.md

 # s3-upload-github-action
-Upload github action for sending files to s3
+Upload github action for sending files to s3 like Backblaze

 ## Usage